PDF Analyzer Tools for Structure, Summaries, Cited Answers

 Where Atlas fits: cited PDF analysis

-Atlas is useful when a PDF answer needs to stay attached to its source.
-The citation-checking sequence is slower than a one-click summary, but it reduces the risk of moving an unsupported claim into a memo, review, table, or draft.
+Atlas fits when an answer must stay tied to its source.
+This takes longer than a one-click summary, but it helps stop an unsupported claim from entering your notes or draft.

-Follow this sequence for a PDF that matters:
+Use this flow for a PDF that matters:

-- Ask one focused grounded question.
-Use a claim, table, method, clause, limit, definition, or comparison.
-"What does the report say about sample size?" is stronger than "Analyze this PDF."
+- Ask one focused question.
+"What does the report say about sample size?" is better than "Analyze this PDF."

 - Open the citation badge.
-A cited answer gives you a path back to the source passage.
+Follow it back to the source passage.

-- Read around the passage.
-Check nearby sentences, footnotes, table labels, figure notes, and caveats before saving the answer.
+- Read the text around it.
+Check nearby lines, footnotes, table labels, figure notes, and caveats.

-The screenshot below supports the 6-step checking sequence because it shows a cited answer beside source material, with the passage available for inspection before the finding moves into a draft.
+The screenshot shows a cited answer beside its source.
+The passage can be read before the finding enters a draft.

 Analyze PDFs with cited answers in Atlas